raj87ng/flutterdetails/README.md

                      Also Login page rendering with StateFullWidget.
 6. FlutterPartFive : Updated code with List view in Homepage and update drawer with icons and image.
 7. FlutterPartSix : Updated code with List view in Homepage and Load items from JSON file.
+8. FlutterPartSeven : Files with List View in Home page with velocity lib and solved Unsound Null Safety

+Thanks to Pawan Kumar for sharing all above knowledge.
+I have created above docs for knowledge and learning purpose.